tiagosiebler/binance/README.md

 // You can use promises
 binanceRest.allOrders({
-        symbole: 'BNBBTC'  // Object is transformed into a query string, timestamp is automatically added })
+        symbol: 'BNBBTC'  // Object is transformed into a query string, timestamp is automatically added })
     .then((data) => {
         console.log(data);